ibleaman/JPPC/about.md

 The current series, featuring songs with lyrics by one of the greatest Yiddish poets, Itzik Manger – in honor of 120 years since his birth – is being held from 7 to 8 p.m.
 Eastern Time on these Sunday evenings:

-December 05, December 12, December 19, and possibly also December 26, 2021
+December 05, December 12, December 19

 Click [here](https://us02web.zoom.us/meeting/register/tZwsdOyurj4iH9JDBCjZb4FdjOcRqIruBlLT) to register in advance.